Rye29/CMPM-121/Project_2/README.txt

      to be efficient such as meshes and textures

 -Code review summaries:
-  -Isaac Kim: -liked that I was able to separate the functionality to other files and keep main.lua relatively clean
+  -Jaren K: -liked that I was able to separate the functionality to other files and keep main.lua relatively clean
               -suggested that I redo the suite system via enumeration as opposed to a string, and that release() be broken into more helper functions
-              -however, he acknowledged that it might be too late to do a complete overhaul of the release function, so I added in more comments to make it more readable
+              -however, he acknowledged that it might be too late to do a complete overhaul of the release function

+  -Isaac Kim:
+            -noticed that a lot of global variables were scattered across multiple functions -said that a lot of cards are related to deck behaviour, but coupling was neccesary due to the data driven approach I went with -advised that I make the draw pile its own class

+  What I did:
+    -I added in more comments in release() to make it more readable -I attempted to turn the deck into a subclass, and was mostly successful, decoupling the deck from main